wulffern/aic2023/lectures/l09_osc.md

 to the injected frequency.
 Assume that the injected frequency changes, for example frequency shift keying (two frequencies that mean 1 or 0), as in Bluetooth Low Energy.
 The PLL will vary the $V_{control}$ of the PLL to match the frequency change of the injected signal, as such, the $V_{control}$ is now the demodulated frequency change.

-Still today, there are radio recievers that use a PLLs to directly demondulate the incoming frequency shift keyed modulated carrier.
+Still today, there are radio recievers that use a PLLs to directly demodulate the incoming frequency shift keyed modulated carrier.

 -->